 - Jethro Tull’s fourth studio album finally returns to the site with outstanding Double Plus (A++) sound or very close to it on both sides – reasonably quiet vinyl too, with no audible marks

-- The sound is excellent from start to finish – big, punchy, present, tubey and bursting with Rock and Roll energy
+- The sound of this side two is excellent – big, punchy, present, tubey and bursting with Rock and Roll energy

 - A Better Records Top 100 title that still floors us on the better copies, with sound that will jump right out of your speakers

 - 4 1/2 stars: “… one of the most astonishing progressions in rock history… the degree to which Tull upped the ante here is remarkable… Varied but cohesive, Aqualung is widely regarded as Tull’s finest hour.”

 Folks, for hard-rockin’, Tubey Magical, ’70s Arty Proggy Rock in ANALOG, it just does not get much better than Aqualung.
 You need the right pressing to bring it to life though, and this one is certainly up to the task.

 This vintage Reprise pressing has the kind of Tubey Magical Midrange that modern records can barely BEGIN to reproduce.
 Folks, that sound is gone and it sure isn’t showing signs of coming back.
 If you love hearing INTO a recording, actually being able to “see” the performers, and feeling as if you are sitting in the studio with the band, this is the record for you.
 It’s what vintage all analog recordings are known for — this sound.